MarcWils/MarcWils/README.md

-I'm a software engineer/architect with over 15 years of professional experience in software development with a main focus on the Microsoft stack.
+I'm a software engineer/architect with nearly 20 years of professional experience in software development with a main focus on the Microsoft stack.

 Passionate about software and proud father of two daughters.